esanin1/Disaster-Response-Pipeline/README.md

 `python run.py`

-4. Click the `PREVIEW` button to open the homepage to view the visualization part
+4. Click the `PREVIEW` button to open the homepage to view the visualization part.

 ## Project Motivation<a name="motivation"></a>